SciML/QuasiMonteCarlo.jl/docs/src/randomization.md

 The `pad` is generally chosen as $\gtrsim \log_b(n)$.

 !!! warning
-    In principle, the base `b` used for the scrambling method `ScramblingMethods(b, pad, rng)` can be an arbitrary integer, however to preserve discrepancy properties, it must match the base of the sequence to scramble.
+    In principle, the base `b` used for scrambling methods `ScramblingMethods(b, pad, rng)` can be an arbitrary integer.
+    However, to preserve good Quasi Monte Carlo properties, it must match the base of the sequence to scramble.

-    For example, (deterministic) Sobol' sequence are base $b=2$, $(t,m,d)$ sequences while (deterministic) Faure sequences are $(t,m,d)$ sequences in prime base i.e. $b$ is a prime number.
+    For example, (deterministic) Sobol' sequence are base $b=2$, $(t,m,d)$ sequences while (deterministic) Faure sequences are $(t,m,d)$ sequences in prime base i.e. $b$ is an arbitrary prime number.

 The implemented `ScramblingMethods` are